Kemp reelection campaign off to record fundraising start

 On the Democratic side, state Rep. Bee Nguyen raised $386,713 during the second quarter.
 The other Democrat in the race, Manswell Peterson, is being investigated by the commission for questionable disclosures on his campaign finance report.

-State Senate President Pro Tempore Butch Miller, R-Gainesville, reported that he has raised more than $2 million in his bid for lieutenant governor.
+State Senate President Pro Tempore Butch Miller, R-Gainesville, reported earlier this week that he has raised more than $2 million in his bid for lieutenant governor.
 The seat became vacant when incumbent Geoff Duncan announced in May he would not seek reelection.

-The other Republican in the race, Savannah activist Jeanne Seaver, and two Democrats running for lieutenant governor – Erick Allen of Smyrna and Derrick Jackson of Tyrone – had not posted campaign reports with the commission as of Friday morning, July 9.
+The other Republican in the race, Savannah activist Jeanne Seaver, and two Democrats running for lieutenant governor – Erick Allen of Smyrna and Derrick Jackson of Tyrone – had not posted campaign reports with the commission as of Friday morning.